 The APSC is a formal administrative committee designed to address relevant policies and standards of the University and provide recommendations to the deans for management actions.
-Co-chaired by the College of Strategic Intelligence and the School of Science and Technology Intelligence graduate program directors and other selected faculty, the committee members review issues of academic policy, admissions criteria, and standards for the institution that include, but are not limited to, academic integrity issues, grade appeals, student dismissal appeals, student grievances, and admissions appeals.
+Co-chaired by the Program Directors from the College of Strategic Intelligence and the School of Science and Technology Intelligence along with other selected faculty, the committee members review issues of academic policy, admissions criteria, and standards for the institution that include, but are not limited to, academic integrity, grade appeals, student dismissal appeals, student grievances, and admissions appeals.